unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 The extraction for :math:`\langle X\rangle_{0}` can occur with several statistical fitting models, which can be linear or non-linear.
 These methods are contained in the :mod:`mitiq.zne` module.

+In experiments, zero-noise extrapolation can be performed with pulse stretching as a means to introduce a difference between the effective time that a gate is affected by decoherence during its execution on hardware in terms of time-resolved pulses.

 .. _guide_qem_uf: